Oles Dovgiy: Political career

 In the 2006 Ukrainian local elections Dovgiy was elected to Kyiv City Council, where he was later elected deputy chairman and Secretary of Kyiv City Council.
 In the 2008 snap elections to Kyiv City Council, he was re-elected as a council member and as deputy chairman and Secretary of Kyiv City Council for a second term.
 In 2011, Dovgiy resigned as Secretary of Kyiv City Council at his own request protesting against the policies of Viktor Yanukovych.

 During the 2014 Ukrainian parliamentary election he was elected as a People's Deputy of Ukraine in Ukraine's 102nd electoral district, located in Kirovohrad Oblast.
-He was re-elected in the 2019 election.

 On 18 September 2015, Dovgiy joined the People's Will parliamentary group.
 Dovgiy was close to President Petro Poroshenko, and frequently brought People's Will to support his initiatives while he was in office.

 On 10 November 2016, Dovgiy was elected as official representative of industrialists, entrepreneurs and employers in the Verkhovna Rada (Ukrainian parliament).
 He also chaired the Office of Business Representatives.
 Later, his parliamentary immunity was lifted by the Rada on 11 July 2017 on suspicion of involvement in illegal allocations of land in Kyiv.
 The Specialized Anti-Corruption Prosecutor's Office closed the case against Oles Dovgiy and found the accusations baseless in December of that year.

+On July 21, 2019, he was re-elected as a People's Deputy in the early parliamentary elections in electoral district No. 102 (Kirovohrad region).

 Dovgiy resigned from the Verkhovna Rada and declared his intention to leave politics to focus on supporting the Armed Forces of Ukraine and social and cultural projects on 18 June 2025.
 At the time of leaving office, he was among the deputies that voted the least, missing 71% of votes.